Uncommon/Xit/CONTRIBUTING.md

 [Homebrew]: http://brew.sh

+If you are building on an Apple Silicon computer (eg one with an M1 or M2 processor), you should have the build set to "My Mac" rather than "My Mac (Rosetta)" or "Any Mac".
+The Rosetta (Intel) build will only work if you also have the Intel versions of the Homebrew-installed libraries, and the libgit2 build script currently doesn't support a universal (Any Mac) build.

 **IMPORTANT:** If you do not have an Apple ID with a developer account for code signing Mac apps, the build  will fail with a code signing error.
 To work around this, you can delete the "Code Signing Identity" build setting of the "Application" target to work around the issue.

 **Alternatively**, if you do have a developer account, you can create the file "Xcode-config/DEVELOPMENT_TEAM.xcconfig" with the following build setting as its content: